UAE to expand 10-year golden visa system to all doctors, PhD holders and highly skilled workers

 Sheikh Mohammed bin Rashid, Vice President and Ruler of Dubai, announced the nationwide move on Sunday.
 It will come into effect from December and the application website is here.
 "We want to keep those who are talented here so we can continue together our journey of development and achievement," he said.

-The original scheme brought in last year was aimed at top investors, company executives and scientists.
+The original 10-year golden visa in UAE scheme was aimed at top investors, company executives and scientists.
 Some wealthy expat business owners with long-standing investments and contributions were approached or invited to apply.
 Dr Ramanathan Venkiteswaran, medical director of Medcare and Aster Hospitals and Clinics, said his teams were thrilled by the news.

 Pupils who leave high school with top marks would also be eligible – along with their families.
 Students leaving universities with a GPA of 3.8 will also be included.
 Sheikh Mohammed bin Rashid, Vice President and Ruler of Dubai, announced the nationwide move on Sunday.
 It will come into effect from December and the application website is here.
 "We want to keep those who are talented here so we can continue together our journey of development and achievement," he said.